salonikumawat28/learningJavaScript/nodejs-cheatsheet.md

 26. How Meteor takes care of push mode aka one request-multiple response?<br/> In server side, create a `publish` method.
 In client side, `subscribe` to that published method.

+27. Can we write useState and useTracker outside jsx component?<br/> No. useState and useTracker are React variables and they must be used inside component.

+28. Difference between useState and useTracker?<br/> `useTracker` takes a method and it tracks what it returns.
+If the methods returns something different than earlier, it updates the DOM as well. `useState` gives us a variable and its setter.
+When we update this variable via the setter method, it updates the DOM as well.